cbetheridge/simpleclassroom/README.md

-# simpleclassroom
-A simple example webapp
+A simple example Python and django app